About Us

 A bit more about Jessica

-Hi again.
-So, the slightly longer version.
-I grew up in a very small town that I will not name (sorry, mom).
-I was the kid who rearranged her bedroom every other weekend and read way too many magazines under the covers.
-I went to college thinking I would become, like, a serious writer who wrote serious things.
-Instead I became a person who has very specific opinions about throw pillows.
-I think this was always going to happen, honestly.
+Hi again!
+Here’s the longer version.
+I grew up in a super tiny town (sorry, mom, but I can’t name it).
+I was the kid who moved around all the furniture in her bedroom every other weekend and read a ridiculous amount of magazines under the covers.
+I went to college expecting to be some super serious writer and do serious writing.
+Instead, I became a person with very niche interests around throw pillows.
+I think, to be honest, that this was always going to happen.

-Before this blog, I worked in marketing for almost a decade, which gave me a pretty thorough education in everything I did NOT want to do with my time.
-I left that job in 2023 with no real plan, which is something I do not recommend out loud, but worked out fine.
-Outside My Nest is what came out of that.
+I spent almost a decade working in marketing before this blog, which taught me a great deal about what I definitely did not want to spend my time doing.
+I left that position in 2023 with no real plan, which is usually something I would not recommend, but it turned out fine.
+Outside My Nest is what resulted from that.

-When I’m not writing, I’m usually reading something fictional, watching something British, or staring at my fridge wondering what to eat.
-I have one cat (his name is Pickle and he’s a menace).
+When not writing, I am usually watching something British, reading fiction, or staring into my fridge thinking about what to eat.
+I have one cat (his name is Pickle and he is a menace).
 I drink probably too much tea.
-I am, in general, exactly as advertised.
+I am, in general, precisely as described.

 xo, Jessica